 After a period of relative stability, the Mongols would once more go on the march, attacking Korea again in 1232 and 1235, and China in 1234, finally bringing about the collapse of the Jin state.
 It was now clear they would not be satisfied until they had conquered the whole of East Asia.
 Song China was now fully exposed from the north and weaker than ever, wracked as it was by internal political factions and hamstrung by an overly conservative foreign policy which meant that it was only a matter of time before the Mongols brought about its collapse, too.

 Genghis Khan was far from satisfied with the imminent fall of China, though, and turned his army to the southwest and invaded what is today Turkistan, Uzbekistan, and Iran between 1218 and 1220.
 The target was the Khwarazm Empire.
 Genghis had sent a diplomatic mission requesting the Shah of Khwarazm submit to his overlordship, but the Shah had the ambassadors executed.
 Genghis responded by fielding an army of some 100,000 men which swept through Persia and forced the Shah to flee to an island in the Caspian Sea.
 Bukhara and Samarkand were captured amongst other cities and the Great Khan was utterly ruthless and unforgiving, destroying countless cities, murdering innocents and even wrecking the region's excellent irrigation system.
 Not for nothing did he become known as 'Evil One' or the 'Accursed One.'
-In 1221 the Mongols swept into northern Afghanistan, in 1222 a Russian army was defeated at Kalka, and then the Caspian sea was entirely encircled as the army returned to Mongolia.
+In 1221 the Mongols swept into northern Afghanistan, in 1222 a combined army of Rus principalities and Kipchaks was defeated at Kalka, and then the Caspian sea was entirely encircled as the army returned to Mongolia.

 The Mongol's fearsome reputation as the military equivalent of a great plague was now firmly established.
 There was, though, another side to Genghis Kahn's conquests.
 He knew that to keep hold of his territorial gains and ensure they continued to produce riches he could regularly cream off, there had to be in place some system of stable government.
 Accordingly, rulers were often permitted to keep power, there was religious tolerance for all the different faiths within the empire, international trade was encouraged and travelling merchants were given protection.